FCS 113. Drafting for Interior Design (3)

 Prerequisite: Senior or graduate standing.
 Students are introduced to the theories and concepts of pattern language, nature of order and generative design as they apply to housing and interior design.
 Emphasis is placed on integrated design and making processes, user participation in design and construction, building materiality, detailing, craftsmanship, ornamentation and color.

 FCS 533.
 Advanced Topics in Administration of Children’s Programs (3)

-Prerequisite: FCS 433; Admission restricted to seniors, PBUs and graduate students.
+Prerequisites: FCS 433; Admission restricted to seniors, PBUs and graduate students.
 Graduate seminar on trends, issues and new developments in administering programs for children and families.
 Required for Child Development Master Teacher, Site Supervisor and Program Director Permits.

 FCS 534.
 Supervision of Child Development Personnel (3)

-Prerequisite: FCS 433; Restricted to seniors, PBUs and graduate students.
+Prerequisites: FCS 433; Restricted to seniors, PBUs and graduate students.
 Seminar on issues and approaches to leading and supervising individuals/teams in settings involving young children.
 Required for Child Development Master Teacher, Site Supervisor and Program Director Permits.